-Running specialty shops have been the foundation of the running industry since the 1970s.
+Running specialty shops have been the heart and soul of the running industry since the 1970s.

 RELATED: Tips For Buying New Running Shoes

 Why shop at a specialty run shop for your running needs?
 Excellent customer service, individualized fitting (which often includes expert video gait analysis) and in-depth knowledge of all things running.
 Photo: Big River Running

 It’s the best and least intimidating place to learn about training for your first race, whether it’s a 5K or a full marathon.
 Photo: Movin' Shoes

 Running shop employees eat, sleep and breathe running.
 It’s about what you’re getting for your money.
 Running smarts = priceless.
 Photo: Movin' Shoes

 4. Get your injury questions answered.

 Most specialty running stores have coaches and sports medicine experts on staff (or easily available) for questions about health, injuries, rehab and recovery.
 Photo: Big River Running